 It wasn’t until the curtains started to rise that Subro and Uncle Silver made their rushed entry.
 They appeared utterly comical as they tiptoed in, the painter with his ridiculous umbrella and the old man with his multi-utility walking stick.

-Subro got down to business as soon as he reached the seats.
-He faced the stage, putting his hands up before his line of vision in a mock frame to check the angle.
+Subro got down to business as soon as he reached.
+He put his hands up before his line of vision in a mock frame to check the angle of the stage.
 He shifted the seating of the group around to get the best view for himself, choosing a slightly angular view of the stage over one that was completely dead-centre.

 Once that was taken care of, he immediately began to set the Captura up on its stand, rambling non-stop to Ravi about the new features that Uncle Silver had installed:

 ‘Oh it’s gonna be so easy to shoot with this portable InstaLight.
 Can you imagine having the older umbrella-thing here?
 Would have blocked everyone’s view!
 And the rotation of the plates is so much faster now.
 You know what that means, Ravi?
 It means more shots!
 And don’t even get me started on these new thinner plates.
 Also, also, the captured InstaCopies are going to pile up here, so you can instantly check the results!
 This is all so cool!’

 ‘Less talking, more doing!’
 Ravi hissed at him.
 ‘You can explain later.’

 ‘Oh, yeah I can, but I thought the readers should know.’

 ‘It’s starting, shut up.’

 The lights in the seating area gradually dimmed out, and the lights for the stage lit up correspondingly.

 A group of musicians were revealed against the rear wall of the platform.
 There was a man with tabla drums, a woman with a sitar, a second woman with a harmonium and a little boy with a flute.
 A group of young girls were also huddled together to form a small choir.